-High in protein: Though it’s made without protein powder (or even collagen powder!) this granola comes in at 8 grams of protein per serving.
+High in protein: Though it’s made without protein powder, this granola comes in at 8 grams of protein per serving thanks to the addition of egg whites.

 Ingredients and Substitutions

-Likewise, sunflower seeds can be used for pumpkin seeds it needed.
+- Seeds: Sunflower seeds can be used for pumpkin seeds if needed.

-Make sure to use raw cacao powder and not cocoa powder to reap the benefits.
+- Cacao powder: Make sure to use raw cacao powder and not cocoa powder to reap the benefits.
+If you love the rich chocolate flavor, enjoy these chocolate protein baked oats, too

 Step 1: Mix together all the dry ingredients.

-Step 2: Mix the wet ingredients together in another bowl until it is mostly smooth.
+Step 2: Mix the wet ingredients together in another bowl until they are mostly smooth.

 Step 3: Pour wet into dry and mix.
 Portion the granola onto a lined baking tray and smooth it out.